 VP of Global Commercial Operations, Analytic Partners

-ZoomInfo doesn't publish pricing on its website.
+ZoomInfo doesn't publish pricing on its website, and it says why: pricing is consumption-based, so what you pay depends on how much data you pull and which parts of the platform you switch on.
 You have to talk to sales to get a quote, and those quotes vary significantly based on team size, credit volume, and negotiation leverage.
-That said, industry reports and verified customer data give us a clear picture.

-According to Cognism's pricing analysis, some enterprise customers report paying over $140,000 per year for subscriptions with 100+ seats and 2.4 million credits.
+At the top end, Cognism's pricing analysis says some enterprise customers report paying over $140,000 per year for subscriptions with 100+ seats and 2.4 million credits.

 Hidden Costs and Gotchas